-GYMNASTIC EXERCISE,
+GYMNASTIC EXERCISE

-His voice was as loud as any man's could be He hoisted me off my chair as though I were but an infant in his hands, turned a Mr. Haskell, of Cnicago, a somersault, and took a general tussle with the gentlemen present.
-Miss Belle, the actress alluded to in the formthat, as we wished to compete with Bible Spiritualism, we would be pleased to see this feat performed.
+His voice was as loud as any man's could be He hoisted me off my chair as though I were but an infant in his hands, turned a Mr. Haskell, of Caicago, a somersault, and took a general tussle with the gentlemen present.

+Miss Belle, the actress alluded to in the former scance, now came upon the stage of action, and after salutation, remarked, "I come to purify the air," speaking in her modest, re-served style.
+We were soon saluted by a gen-eral fanning, as though there were some one before each member of the circle swinging a fan, so as to produce the most delightful sensa tion on and over the face.
+I asked Belle if that, as we wished to compete with Bible Spiritualism, we would be pleased to see this feat performed.
 She replied, "Yes, sir, and will at some future time."
 Addressing herself then to either Mr. Hook or Dr. Pence, she continued, "We will do something else."
 "What?" replied the Doctor.
-"We will melt or dissolve metal in your signt, when we get things right," replied Belle.
-While she conit diesolva metal in tinued talking, Minnie came to me and said, "Chief, wantem feelem squaw's arm?"
-"Yes."
+"We will melt or dissolve metal in your sight, when we got things right," replied Belle.
+While and contipued talking, Minnie came to me and said, 'Chief, wantem feelem squaw's arm!'

-"LOAVES AND FISHES;"
+"LOAVES AND FISHES,"

 "Well, chief, you may feelem."
-At this she lifted my hand from one with whom it was joined, permitted me to handle it fairly, threw her arms over my head and around my neck, giving me such a hugging as I had not been recently favored with.
-Then she remarked to the audience, "Me hugem chief with red shirtem."
-Calling to Dr. Pence, she remarked, "You don't know what me getem to-night?"
+At this she lifted my hand from one with whom it was joined, permitted me to handle it fairly. threw her arms over my head and around my neck, giving me such a hugging as I had not been recently favored with.
+Then she re marked to the audience, "Me hugem chie with red shirtem " Calling to Dr. Pence, she remarked, "You don't know what me getem